Wildfire raging near French Riviera kills 1, injures 27

-BORMES-LES-MIMOSAS, France (AP) — A wildfire near the French Riviera has killed one person and remained out of control as it raged through forests for a third day Wednesday, according to authorities.
+BORMES-LES-MIMOSAS, France (AP) — A wildfire near the French Riviera has killed one person and remained out of control Wednesday as over 1,100 firefighters battled flames fueled by wind and drought in the forests of the popular tourist region, authorities said.

-A neighbor found the burned body of the victim, whose home near the town of Grimaud was destroyed by the fire, the prosecutor in Draguignan commune said.
-An investigation has been opened to formally identify the person and determine the cause of death.
+A neighbor found the “burned” body of the fire victim, whose home near the town of Grimaud was destroyed by the fire, the local prosecutor said in a statement.
+An investigation has been opened to formally identify the person and determine the causes of death.

 French newspaper Var-Matin identified the victim as a man.

-At least 27 people, including five firefighters, have suffered smoke inhalation or minor injuries from the blaze, the prefecture of the Var region said, adding that more than 7,000 people were evacuated from homes and campgrounds and have slept in temporary shelters.
-The picturesque Mediterranean region is beloved by residents and tourists alike.
+At least 27 people, including five firefighters, have suffered smoke inhalation or minor injuries from the blaze, the prefecture of the Var region said in a statement.

+More than 7,000 people evacuated from homes and campgrounds have slept in temporary shelters, according to the prefecture.
+Among them were over 1,000 people who stayed in and around a gymnasium in the seaside resort of Bormes-Les-Mimosas as local authorities supplied food and water.

+Vassili Bartoletti and his family, who are from northeastern France, were evacuated early Tuesday from a campground where they had been vacationing.

+Bartoletti said his 6-year-old son was “very anxious” about the fire.
+“I showed him the map.
+I showed him we were far away, that we’ve been moved to a safe place” in Bormes-Les-Mimosas, he said.

+Last month, while the family was on vacation on the Italian island of Sardinia, a major blaze there for three days threatened the town where they had rented a house.
+They did not have to evacuate then, but smoke, water-dumping planes and helicopters going back and forth surrounded the place.

-Over 1,100 firefighters, water-dumping planes and helicopters were being deployed Wednesday to battle the fire, which started Monday evening about 40 kilometers (24 miles) inland from the coastal resort of Saint-Tropez.
+On the French Riviera, over 1,100 firefighters were being deployed Wednesday to battle the fire, which started Monday evening about 40 kilometers (24 miles) inland from the coastal resort of Saint-Tropez.

 Fueled by powerful seasonal winds coming off the Mediterranean Sea, the fire had encompassed 7,000 hectares (17,300 acres) of forest by Wednesday morning, the prefecture said.

-French President Emmanuel Macron, who has been vacationing in a nearby coastal fortress, visited the fire zone on Tuesday and praised firefighters for “stabilizing” the blaze.
+French President Emmanuel Macron, who has been vacationing in a nearby coastal fortress, visited the fire zone on Tuesday.
+He praised firefighters for being able to “stabilize” the blaze.

 Local authorities closed roads, blocked access to forests and urged caution.
 Officials warned that the fire risk would remain very high through Wednesday because of hot, dry weather.
 Temperatures have reached 40 degrees Celsius (104 F) in recent days.